kaanoner3/PartyWall_mobile/README.md

 Before start setting up the PartyWall_mobile application please follow the PartyWall (backend) setup instruction

+Install expo-cli if it doesn't exist. "npm install --global expo-cli"

 Run "npm run relay" to generate code to represent our queries and mutations.

 Run "expo start" and select "run on ios simulator" in the appearing browser.